Ilfracombe Lifeboat Station: History

 A pilot boat was fitted out as a lifeboat for the town in 1828, and a new lifeboat was bought by local people in 1850 which operated from a boat house in Hiern's Lane near the harbour.
 The RNLI started its service in Ilfracombe in 1866 when a boat house was built near the pier at the bottom of Lantern Hill with a slipway nearby.
 Alterations to the pier in 1871 meant that the slipway was lost and the boat then had to be taken along the road to the harbour whenever it needed to be launched.
-The boat house was demolished in 1893 to allow a larger building be built for the new Co-operator No. 2 which, at 37 ft was 3 feet longer than the previous boat.
+The boat house was demolished in 1893 to allow a larger building be built for the new Co-operator No. 2 (ON 355) which, at 37 ft was 3 feet longer than the previous boat.
 This boat house was used until 1996 when it was replaced by a new facility near the slipway at the harbour.

+In 1871 a lifeboat was stationed at Morte Bay near Woolacombe, about 6 mi south west of Ilfracombe.
+When the lifeboat was needed west of Morte Point a crew came out from Ilfracombe on a carriage.